Scalable Dynamic Topic Modeling with Clustered Latent Dirichlet Allocation (CLDA): Method Description

 In the extreme cases, $K=1$ defines a single cluster containing all local topics, and $K=(S \cdot L)$ defines a cluster for every topic individually.
 If $K > L$, not every global topic will have a representation at each segment, which means global topics will disappear and/or reappear.
 If $K \leq L$, topics \emph{may} disappear and reappear at individual segments, depending on the results of the clustering.
 We consider this to be an advantage of the method over alternative implementations, such as DTM, which assumes that topics are universally represented over the entire time period.

 k-means clustering is sensitive to its initialization.
 In CLDA, this may result in different topics.
 There are ways to evaluate the output of k-means across different initial values, including inter-class sum of squares, but generating initial values that are sufficiently different from each other is still a data-dependent challenge.
 Running LDA on the entire corpus provides a set of topics that make an intuitive set of initial values for clustering, regardless of data properties.
 While this can be done concurrently with running LDA on individual segments, it takes longer to complete than individual segments due to the larger corpus.
 To avoid the performance impact, we can use fewer iterations on the full corpus than we do on the local segments.
 Alternatively, instead of running LDA on the entire corpus, choose $K$ random topics from $U$ as the initial values.
-In our implementation, we run k-means on several different samplings of random initial topics, and choose the output with the best squared error.
-We used cosine similarity as the distance metric in our implementation.
-Future work will explore other metrics and initialization strategies.
+In our implementation, we support both options, and we report results from both approaches in our results.

-\subsection{Step 5: Output local topics and global topic assignments}
+\subsection{\emph{\textsc{Step 5: Output} local topics and global topic assignments}}

 Once clustering is complete there are two important outputs.
 The first is the centroids themselves, each usable as a topic, and the second is the assignment of the original topics to their corresponding global clusters.
 The centroids are useful on their own, and provide summary information DTM does not.
 DTM does not provide a general vision of a given dynamic topic, only its local topics at each time step.
 CLDA provides both a segment-agnostic version of a topic and a varying number of local topics at each segment, including potentially none at all, which would indicate that the topic was not meaningfully present in that segment.